Japanese Program FAQ

 - What kind of cultural activities does the department sponsor?

-Cultural activies vary every year, but are largely run by the program dormitory known as Japan House, which sponsors films, guest speakers, etc. The department also sponsors an annual speech contest every spring.
+Cultural activies vary every year, but are largely run by the Living Learning Community known as The World of East Asia, which sponsors films, guest speakers, etc. The department also sponsors an annual speech contest every spring.

 - Is there a Japanese community on campus or nearby?